nikkijuk/simple-flutter-bloc-counter/README.md

 # simple-flutter-bloc-counter

-simple-flutter-bloc-counter
+Please note: none of this is not original work of mine, even if I have modified it for my purposes

+Thanks for [VGV](https://verygood.ventures/) for providing seed code

-## Main counter example in one file
+## Bloc counter example in one file

 https://github.com/nikkijuk/simple-flutter-bloc-counter/blob/main/bloc_counter/lib/main.dart